COLOUR: WHITE AND EARTHY TONES FOR THE LIVING ROOM MAKEOVER

 So in short the basic canvas of the scheme has changed and we are going for the bright light colours on the floors and walls in order to show off the terracotta rug, the contemporary artwork and mix in my favourite dusky pinks with some blues and blacks.

 Next steps are to finish our wood panelling, varnishing the now painted white floor and getting some paint on the walls!
-I'm also looking for some PINK foliage (if anyone knows of an indoor plant with pink leaves/flowers please let me know your favourites) and upholstering a new (old) retro 60's style tub chair which is über cool and chic.
+I'm also looking for some PINK foliage (if anyone knows of an indoor plant with pink leaves/flowers please let me know your favourites) and upholstering a new (old) retro 60's style tub chair which is über cool and chic with my own printed fabric.